The information in this article applies to:

 The Revision Cloud tool allows you to draw a closed polyline with a series of arcs or bulges displaying along each edge.

-There are several additional ways to create a Revision Cloud:
+- Additional ways to create a Revision Cloud include

 Revision Clouds are drawn based on the settings in the Revision Cloud Defaults dialog, and are initially placed on the layer specified there.
 Unlike other CAD objects, they are not placed on the Current CAD Layer.